museumcomputernetwork/mcn-2020-git-haiku/index.md

-Temple bells die out.
+White cloud of mist
-adventure awaits outside
+therefore our thanks dark clouds
-Silent clouds of stars
+Contemptuous of frost